 Ageusia: This is the loss of your sense of taste, which occurs when you have blocked sinuses and have lost your sense of smell.

 Allergic Rhinitis (Allergies): The same things that cause allergies can aggravate our mucous membranes.
 This is called allergic rhinitis.
 Instead of reactions on our skin we feel this in our sinuses.
 This could be one of the reasons you’re nose feels itchy, you’ve got the sniffles, congestion or feel abnormally tired.

-Anosmia (loss of smell): There are plenty of reasons why you could suddenly lose your smell.
+Anosmia (loss of smell): This is a side effect of that occurs when you are experiencing a blockage of the anterior ethmoid sinuses.
+There are plenty of reasons why you could suddenly lose your smell.
 It can happen temporarily when we’ve got allergies, obstructions in our airways from:

 • A nasal infection